 She was right.
 That was 20 years ago.
 To this day, Fantasy World, our town’s very own “Disneyland”, remains unfinished.

 In fact, construction had long stopped years ago.
 It was never opened to the public.
 The project seems to have been abandoned due to the owner’s financial problems.
-Over the past years, it has become a filming location for movies like Got 2 Believe (starring Claudine Barretto and Rico Yan) and TV shows like GMA 7’s Majika (starring Angel Locsin).
+Over the past years, it has become a filming location for movies like Got 2 Believe (starring Claudine Barretto and Rico Yan) and Fantastica (Vice Ganda) and TV shows like GMA 7’s Majika (Angel Locsin, Dennis Trillo).
 Today, the park’s main castle still stands royally over verdant hills, like it’s stuck in its own fairy tale cliffhanger.